24th March 2017

 Read on…….. this is indeed a blog about chestnut fencing.

-Our chestnut fencing is being put into some local fishing ponds to stop cormorants diving in and taking the fish .
-The chestnut fencing has been used to create structures called “fish refuges”.
+Our chestnut fencing has been put into some local fishing ponds to stop cormorants diving in and taking the fish .
+The chestnut fencing was used to create structures called “fish refuges”.
 They are filled with brush wood and it creates an environment for the fish to live in where the cormorants cannot get through the gaps to eat the fish.This means they won’t take the fish and because the chestnut is free from artificial preservatives the fish won’t be harmed by any unpleasant chemicals.
 In the photo, you can see the top of the chestnut fencing .
 There is nearly 4 foot of chestnut fencing submerged in the water,to protect the fish .
 What is more the chestnut fencing should last “donkey’s years” in the water.